Hermaphrodite: Use regarding humans

 During the Victorian era, medical authors attempted to ascertain whether or not humans could be hermaphrodites, adopting a precise biological definition to the term.
-From that period until the early 21st century, intersex individuals were termed true hermaphrodites if their gonadal tissue contained both testicular and ovarian tissue, or pseudohermaphrodites if their external appearance (phenotype) differed from sex expected from internal gonads.
-This language has fallen out of favor due to misconceptions and pejorative connotations associated with the terms, and also a shift to nomenclature based on genetics.
+From that period until the early 21st century, individuals with ovotesticular syndrome were termed true hermaphrodites if their gonadal tissue contained both testicular and ovarian tissue, and pseudohermaphrodites if their external appearance (phenotype) differed from sex expected from internal gonads.
+This language has fallen out of favor due to misconceptions and stigma associated with the terms, and a shift to nomenclature based on genetics.

-The term intersex describes a wide variety of combinations of what are considered male and female biological characteristics.
+The term "intersex" described a wide variety of combinations of what are ambiguous biological characteristics.
 Intersex biology may include, for example, ambiguous-looking external genitalia, karyotypes that include mixed XX and XY chromosome pairs (46XX/46XY, 46XX/47XXY or 45X/XY mosaic).
-Clinically, medicine currently describes intersex people as having disorders of sex development, a term vigorously contested.
-This is particularly because of a relationship between medical terminology and medical intervention.
+Clinically, medicine currently uses the terminology "disorders of sex development" (also known as variations in sex characteristics.)
+This is particularly significant because of the relationship between medical terminology and medical intervention.

-Intersex civil society organizations, and many human rights institutions, have criticized medical interventions designed to make intersex bodies more typically male or female.
+Intersex civil society organizations, and many human rights institutions, have criticized medical interventions designed to make bodies more typically male or female.

-In some cases, intersex traits are caused by unusual levels of sex hormones, which may be the result of an atypical set of sex chromosomes.
-One possible pathophysiological explanation of intersex in humans is a parthenogenetic division of a haploid ovum into two haploid ova.
-Upon fertilization of the two ova by two sperm cells (one carrying an X chromosome and the other carrying a Y chromosome), the two fertilized ova are then fused together resulting in a person having dual genitalial, gonadal (ovotestes) and genetic sex.
-Another common cause of being intersex is the crossing over of the testis-determining factor (SRY) from the Y chromosome to the X chromosome during meiosis.
+In some cases, variations in sex characteristics are caused by unusual levels of sex hormones, which may be the result of an atypical set of sex chromosomes.
+One common cause of variations in sex characteristics traits is the crossing over of the testis-determining factor (SRY) from the Y chromosome to the X chromosome during meiosis.
 The SRY is then activated in only certain areas, causing development of testes in some areas by beginning a series of events starting with the upregulation of the transcription factor (SOX9), and in other areas not being active (causing the growth of ovarian tissues).
 Thus, testicular and ovarian tissues will both be present in the same individual.
+Of all total recorded cases of ovotesticular DSD, in only 8% percent of all cases was SRY present, leaving the rest of cases that could be explained to other or less common causes, with the vast majority simply being currently unexplainable.

-Fetuses before sexual differentiation are sometimes described as female by doctors explaining the process.
-This is not technically true.
-Before this stage, humans are simply undifferentiated and possess a paramesonephric duct, a mesonephric duct, and a genital tubercle.
+Fetuses were previously thought to be phenotypically female before the sexual differentiation stage; however, this is now known to be incorrect, as humans are simply undifferentiated before this stage and possess a paramesonephric duct, a mesonephric duct, and a genital tubercle.